elioamerolle/NeuralNet/README.md

 Would you like to test saved version or or train a new one s/t
 ```

 If you delete the pkl file the program will automatically train and the prompt will not appear.
 If you are training only one neural net you will see the loss data at this stage.
-Here Is an example of what the loss data might look like
+Here Is an example of what the loss data might look like:

-#### Data Loss over Minibatches
+#### Cost over Minibatches

 ![Local Image](images/LossData.png)

+The above image graphs the Mean Square Error (MSE) and Log loss.
 You will also be given the prompt

 ```sh
 HIT ENTER WHEN YOU ARE DONE LOOKING AT LOSS DATA